-Now that we know how to stay safe online, we can begin to explore!
+Now that we know how to stay safe online, we can begin to explore.
 Emails are a great place to start as they allow us to send and receive virtual letters to others.
-Today, many online services require us to have an email address.
+Today, many online services require us to use an email address to create an 'online account'.
 Having access to emails can be handy for:

-- · Keeping in touch with friends, family, and professionals - Online shopping and banking - Booking GP appointments or contacting your GP - Easily sending files, documents, and pictures
+- Keeping in touch with friends, family, and professionals

+- Online shopping and banking

+- Sending files, documents, and pictures